What is NPS and Why it Matters for Your Business

 Some businesses become obsessed with their NPS score and forget about the bigger picture.
 On the other hand, some businesses dismiss the importance of NPS altogether.

-Every piece of feedback can be used to create strategies that prioritize the customer experience.
-It’s a tool that allows businesses to not only talk the talk but walk the walk and become more customer-centric than ever.
+It allows businesses to not only talk the talk but walk the walk and become more customer-centric than ever.